julianpoemp/ngx-codejar/README.md

 ````

 3. Select themes from `node_modules/prismjs/themes` and add them to the styles section of your `angular.json`.
+4. Add `node_modules/codejar-linenumbers/es/codejar-linenumbers.css` to the styles section of your `angular.json`

-4. Now see https://julianpoemp.github.io/ngx-codejar/ on how to use it.
+5. Now see https://julianpoemp.github.io/ngx-codejar/ on how to use it.

 ### Properties & Events